henningtandberg/blog-management/README.md

 # Simple Blog Managment System
-## A simple content managment system made in PHP.
+## A simple blog managment system as a practice in PHP.

 ### How to use:
 **Set up database by running the tables_create